A Trusted Friend in a Complicated World

 Curate your social media feed by following book lovers

-The social media addiction is a tough one to break, so rather than quitting cold turkey, try following BookTokers and Bookstagrammers for inspiration and motivation.
+The social media addiction is a tough one to break, so rather than quitting cold turkey, try following BookTokkers (on TikTok) and Bookstagrammers (on Instagram) for inspiration and motivation for how to read more.
 Not only do these book influencers work super hard to create visually appealing literary content, but they also have tons of book recommendations and can help you discover stories you’d otherwise never hear about.
 Plus, their love for literature is absolutely infectious.
-Although there’s a stereotype that these communities cater to Gen Z, there’s a BookTok or Bookstagram account for every genre, age group and walk of life.
-These are our top BookTok book picks that are totally worth the hype.

 Looking for books for the homework project